 White vinegar is a natural disinfectant and you won't have to worry about the effects

-of harsh chemicals on your hands, your surfaces, or the environment .
+of harsh chemicals on your hands, your household surfaces, or the environment .

 use vinegar to clean the counters and stove every night after dinner - I just